kdally/fault-tolerant-flight-control-drl/README.md

 ```

 2. Install required packages
- > Requires Python 3.6 or higher
+ > Requires Python 3.7 or higher.
  > Only compatible with TensorFlow 1.XX

 ```sh